official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 incentives for military action by making it easier to secure funding for agreed military operations than for civilian activities.

-138

-The Report of the Iraq Inquiry891.
-A government should also address its explicit and implicit financial policy that, while there should be no constraint on the provision of funding for military operations, it is reasonable that for the same civilian/military operation, departments should find funding for new civilian activities from within their existing budgets, which are likely to be
+891. A government should also address its explicit and implicit financial policy that, while there should be no constraint on the provision of funding for military operations, it is reasonable that for the same civilian/military operation, departments should find funding for new civilian activities from within their existing budgets, which are likely to be